fetis/fcrop/README.md

 ```

 ## Requirements and installation
-Utillity requires "GraphicsMagick for node" by Aaron Heckmann.
+Utility requires "GraphicsMagick for node" by Aaron Heckmann.
 You can find it here https://github.com/aheckmann/gm or just simply install by running from your command prompt `npm install gm`

 To process images you need graphics library.
 GM module can work both with [GraphicsMagick](http://www.graphicsmagick.org/) and [ImageMagick](http://www.imagemagick.org/)